The 30 Best Books About Road Trips

 Together with her retired son, Tim, his wife, Ramie, and their Poodle named Ringo, Norma hits the road in a motorhome, determined to see as much as possible.
 A once timid woman, Norma decides to say “yes” to living.
 State by state, she tries regional foods for the first time, goes whale watching and hot air ballooning, and mounts up for a horseback ride.
 With each passing mile (and thanks in part to a stop at a cannabis dispensary), Norma’s health improves, and she and her family form a tighter bond.

 Ramie created a Facebook page called “Driving Miss Norma” to document the family’s journey.
-As their following grew, strangers all around the country began recommending places to stop and things to do, which helped to guide their 32-state journey.
+As their following grew, strangers across the country began recommending places to stop and things to do, which helped guide their 32-state journey.
 Our readers call this an uplifting, inspirational, and moving story!

 Our free self-paced reading challenge will keep you reading engaging books all summer long.
-To make it easy and fun, we include highly-rated book recommendations for each of the six summer reading prompts.
+To make it easy and fun, we include highly-rated book recommendations for each of the four summer reading prompts.

 FIND YOUR PERFECT BOOK LIST